-As of December 31, 2010 and 2009, the HBI Investment Trust held certain financial assets that are required to be measured at fair value on a recurring basis.
-These consisted of common stocks, collective trusts, registered investment companies and a stable value fund.
-The fair values of common stocks and registered investment companies are determined based on quoted prices in public markets and are categorized as Level 1.
+As of December 31, 2011 and 2010, the HBI Investment Trust held certain financial assets that are required to be measured at fair value on a recurring basis.
+These consisted of common stocks, collective trusts, a registered investment company and a stable value fund.
+The fair values of common stocks and a registered investment company are determined based on quoted prices in public markets and are categorized as Level 1.